 The baby Koala relies on its mother's milk for nourishment and growth.
 Over six months, the joey's eyes open, its ears form, and a layer of fur appears.
 As the young Koala gains strength, it begins exploring its surroundings and tentatively tastes eucalyptus leaves, always under its mother's watchful eye.

-Female koalas reach sexual maturity at around 2-3 years and usually give birth to one joey per year.
+Female koalas reach sexual maturity at around 2-3 years and usually give birth to one joey yearly.
 Their short breeding season, from September to March, with a peak in December, contributes to this low reproductive rate.
 During this period, male koalas compete for access to females, and the dominant ones often father multiple joeys in a single season.

 Koalas sleep for ages!
-You can find them snoozing on tree forks for a staggering 18 to 20 hours each day10.
+You can find them snoozing on tree forks for a staggering 18 to 20 hours each day8.
 This intriguing behavior primarily stems from their highly specialized diet, which offers limited nutritional value and energy.
 Consequently, energy conservation becomes vital for these creatures' survival.

 When awake, these primarily nocturnal animals engage in various activities, such as feeding, grooming, or socializing within their established territory.
 Peak activity occurs during the night and early morning hours.